franke-hub/SDL/src/cpp/lib/pub/README.md

 This is not a complete description of the Debug object or the pub::debugging static methods.
 Please refer to the include file for additional information.

-#### Diagnostic.h
+#### diag-shared_ptr.h
 This recent addition to the pub library was added to help locate problems found in C++ version migration and the current dev library development.

-Pristine.h defines a simple data block with content checking.
+diag-pristine.h defines a simple data block with content checking.
 You place one before and after an area suspected of being clobbered by wild stores.

 Aside:
 Thread.cpp contains a map of managed Threads and started getting segfaults